AxonIQ/axonserver-migration-tool/README.md

 Depending

-## Notes
+## Various notes

+Besides usage of the migration tool

+### Migrating tracking tokens

-- The migration tool only migrates the event store data to Axon Server.
+The migration tool only migrates the event store data to Axon Server.
 It does not update the tracking token values in token_entry tables.
 Tracking tokens are highly dependent on the implementation of the actual event store used.
 Migrating them is case specific and error-prone.
 Our recommendation is to reset the tracking processors after the migration.